 The Sir Robert Menzies Memorial Scholarship

-1.1 The Sir Robert Menzies Memorial Foundation, a registered charity in Australia, and the Sir Robert Menzies Memorial Trust, a registered charity in England, are offering to Australians a post-graduate scholarship in engineering, tenable at a university in the United Kingdom from 2013.
-The scholarship program is partially supported by funds from the Australian Government Department of Education, Employment and Workplace Relations.
+1.1 The Sir Robert Menzies Memorial Foundation, a registered charity in Australia, is offering to Australians a post-graduate scholarship in engineering, tenable at a university in the United Kingdom from 2014.
+The scholarship program is partially supported by funds from the Australian Government.

 1.2 The scholarships are awarded in memory of the Right Honourable Sir Robert Menzies, KT AK CH QC, Prime Minister of Australia from 1939 to 1941 and from 1949 to 1966.

 2.1 The universities principally in mind are those of Imperial College, Oxford and Cambridge.
-The Trustees will, however, receive and treat on merit applications for other universities or other institutions.
+The Foundation will, however, receive and treat on merit applications for other universities or other institutions.

 2.2 The award will be tenable for either one, two or three academic years.